fsprojects/AzureStorageTypeProvider/README.md

 The goal is to create a provider which allows lightweight access to your Azure assets within the context of e.g. F# scripts to allow CRUD operations quickly and easily.

+First, create a connection to your Azure account

 	type account = Elastacloud.FSharp.AzureTypeProvider.AzureAccount< "accountName","accountKey" >

+Download a file from Azure.
+Intellisense automatically prompts you for containers and files.
+There's a single Download() method on every file.
+It will return a different type depending on the extension of the file.

 	// Downloads LeagueTable.csv as an Async<string>
 	let textAsyncWorkflow = async {